HaroldMTO/drh/README.md

 # drh
 DrHook statistics

-This project provides 4 small tools for working on statistics based on DrHook output.
+This project provides some small tools for working on statistics based on DrHook output, except for mem.sh and memprof.sh, where graphical views are made for memory from Unix commands.

+Remark: memprof.sh relies on an R package, mfnode, which is on Github.
+You may install it before using memprof.sh and define one of R's environment variables (R_LIBS_USER or R_LIBS) pointing at this installation location.

 1 drh.sh